riboseinc/ffxcodec/README.md

 ## Warning

 The AES-FFX implementation is experimental.
 It was cooked up for this proof of concept.
-The tests included are based on the NIST reference, but only a handful have been implemented.
+The tests included are based on the NIST reference vectors, but the published vectors only cover radix 10 and 36.
 Additionally, FFX is still a DRAFT specification.
 Thus, it cannot yet be considered cryptographically secure.
 Don't use this for anything beyond basic obfuscation.